 - Reconstructive surgery to close skin defects secondary to trauma, burns, frostbite or after removal of large neoplasms/masses, including skin grafts and flaps

 - Surgery to correct congenital defects such as stenotic nares, “screw-tail,” or excessive skin folds such as facial folds or a recessed vulva

 - Chronic wound management and closure including lick granulomas

-Dr. Matt Rooney and Dr. Trent Gall and their surgical team provide state-of-the-art diagnostics, technology, surgical procedures, treatments and follow-up for dogs and cats.
+The doctors and their surgical teams provide state-of-the-art diagnostics, technology, surgical procedures, treatments and follow-up for dogs and cats.
 Plus, they work closely with your family veterinarian to ensure a complete and accurate diagnosis and treatment plan.